 In 1992, Candlewick Press opened its doors as an independent children's publisher, and we remain an independent publisher today.
-As part of Walker Books Group, Candlewick Press enjoys a unique ownership structure which includes more than 100 employees in our US office, staff in our UK and AUS offices, plus more than 150 authors and illustrators..
+As part of Walker Books Group, Candlewick Press enjoys a unique ownership structure which includes more than 75 of the employees in our US office, staff in our UK and AUS offices, plus more than 150 authors and illustrators.

 Candlewick Press arrived on the scene with some of the highest-quality picture books anywhere.
 And in the years since then, our offerings have grown to encompass all ages, from board books to e-books, high-end novelty to cutting-edge fiction.
 What hasn't changed is our goal of excellence, our model of independence, and our commitment to the authors and illustrators who create our books and the readers who love them.

 Two decades and more than 2,000 awards and accolades later, we are as committed as ever to independent thinking and primed for a future that looks brighter than ever.

 Lighting the Candle

 When a young Englishman named Sebastian Walker set out to publish the very best books for children in 1978, he launched his company in the spare bedroom of his London home and convinced a team of brilliant and ambitious people to join him.
 The company's unique message was clear: books and their creators were the stars of Walker Books.
 His rare commitment, support, and generosity went on to infuse Candlewick Press, founded in Massachusetts in 1991, along with Walker Books Australia.
 Today, Sebastian Walker's legacy flourishes on three continents.
 Candlewick Press is part of a passionate global publishing enterprise with infinite horizons.